kod5kod/MixTaBank/README.md

 ## 📚 Citation

-If you use this library or benchmark in your work, please cite:
+If you use this library or benchmark in your work, please cite.
 <!-- ```bibtex
 @article{your2025mixtabank,
   title={Grounding Tabular Generative Models in Reality: A Benchmark for Human-Centered Evaluation},